Kevin-Bronsdijk/LogicApps-Monitoring/README.md

 ## Introduction

-This project was created due to the lacking ability to send notations on error, or other events if desired, when a Logic App workflow fails for some reason.
+This project was created due to the lacking ability to send notations on error when a Logic App workflow fails for some reason.
+Part of this has been addressed after the Azure team released an update on July 02, 2016.
+More details can be found here: https://feedback.azure.com/forums/287593-logic-apps/suggestions/10101393-notifications-on-error

-This project will be rendered absolute as soon as the Azure Logic Apps team implements the following feature request: https://feedback.azure.com/forums/287593-logic-apps/suggestions/10101393-notifications-on-error

 ## Solution details

 The project consists of a Azure WebJob which constantly monitors for failed Logic App workflow runs.
 By default, the application only Tracks failed workflow runs however, the project can be extended.
-More details on this can be found within the “Developers” section

 The logging part of this solution depends on the Azure Application Insight monitoring and diagnostics platform.
 This to keep the implementation simple and avoid mail, SQL server other dependencies.
 This will also help keeping all diagnostic information into one central place, and the ability to configure alerts.